nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_specimen.md

   </tr>
 </table>

-The reference range provides a guide for interpretation of the results.
+The anatomical site of the specimen collection.

 ### note ###